OoriData/Toolio/README.md

 * [Instructor](https://github.com/jxnl/instructor) - LLM structured output via prompt engineering rather than steered sampling.
 * [Outlines](https://github.com/outlines-dev/outlines) - Structured Text Generation vis Pydantic, JSON schema or EBNF.
 Seems to be sampling control.

+# Why this, anyway?

+In our thinking, and that of many others working in the space for a while, agent/tool systems are where GenAI are most likely to deliver practical value.
+Watch out, though, because McKinsey has seen fit to apply their $1,000/hr opinions along the same lines. ["Why agents are the next frontier of generative AI"](https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/why-agents-are-the-next-frontier-of-generative-ai?cid=soc-web) (July 2024)

+[Parrot/Gorilla cartoon here]

 # Project name